 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
-Two written assignments of equal weight and one class test allow the students to develop their problem solving techniques, to practice the methods learnt in the module, to assess their progress and to receive feedback; this is thus formative as well as summative assessment.
+Two written assignments of equal weight and one class test allow the students to develop their problem solving techniques, to practice the methods learnt in the module, to assess their progress and to receive feedback; this assessment has a secondary formative purpose as well as a primary summative purpose.